 Her 2024 middle grade releases are MISSION ONE: THE VICE PRINCIPAL PROBLEM (BLUE STARS #1), a Junior Library Guild selection, also by Kekla Magoon and Molly Murakami and a middle-grade road-trip novel titled ON A WING AND A TEAR.

 Cynthia was born in Kansas City, Missouri.
 Her states of residence have included: Missouri, Kansas, Illinois, Michigan, Oklahoma, and Texas.
-Currently, she lives on Jumanos, Nʉmʉnʉʉ (Comanche), Sana, and Tonkawa ancestral land in a city currently called Austin.
+Cynthia is a citizen of the Muscogee Nation and lives in Texas.

-FIREFLY SEASON, illustrated by Kate Gardiner (Heartdrum, spring 2025): contemporary picture book;
+FIREFLY SEASON, illustrated by Kate Gardiner (Heartdrum, May 13, 2025): contemporary picture book.

 HERE COME THE AUNTIES, illustrated by Aphelandra Messner (Heartdrum, winter 2026): contemporary picture book.

-BLUE STARS series: MISSION TWO: THE COMMUNITY CRISIS, co-authored by Kekla Magoon, illustrated by Molly Murakami (Candlewick, TBA); superhero graphic novel.
+BLUE STARS series: MISSION TWO: THE COMMUNITY CRISIS, co-authored by Kekla Magoon, illustrated by Molly Murakami (Candlewick, spring 2026): superhero graphic novel.

 Cynthia learned how to read on superhero comic books.
 Her favorite comic characters (in no particular order) are Spider-Man (both Miles Morales and Peter Parker), Wonder Woman, Lois Lane, Batman’s butler Alfred, Bat Girl (Barbara Gordon), Robin (Tim Drake), Loki, Peggy Carter, Groot, Rocket, Valkyrie, Kate Bishop, and Ms. Marvel.